Invest in yourself with Financial Education.

 Financial Wellness Resource Day

-• Staff is available to answer questions, and provide free credit reports
+• Staff is available to answer questions and provide free credit reports from annualcreditreport.com.

-• Pick-up free resources such as youth and adult financial education books, handouts covering budgeting, credit, and savings
+• Pick up free resources such as youth and adult financial education books and handouts covering budgeting, credit, and savings.

 Financial Major League (ages 14-17)